zero-plus-x/neoform/readme.md

 ## Demo

-It's a good idea to play around with all this information with live examples:
+For a better understanding, you can play with some examples in this repo:

 ```sh
 yarn start demo neoform